Kalawati: Production

 Kalaawati will be the first film by director Jadhav in the horror comedy genre.

 On 26 February 2023, Jadhav announced the film through a graphic poster featuring Khanvilkar in a mysterious look behind the curtain.
 The same day, the muhurta ceremony was concluded at Ajivasan Studios in Mumbai, where, along with the cast and crew, famous music composer and film director Avadhoot Gupte was present as a chief guest.

 The principal photography commenced in late February 2023.
 The majority of the film was shot in and around London, including Meidenhead.
 Khanvilkar had wrapped up her first schedule portions in March. and shot her remaining scenes at Film City, Mumbai, in early November 2023.
 The last filming schedule was completed on 17 November 2023.

 Sequel

-In mid-March 2023, writer Nishant Bhuse revealed that they had already written the sequel idea and were waiting for Kalaawati to be complete first.
+In mid-March 2023, writer Anakin Barboza revealed that they had already written the sequel idea and were waiting for Kalaawati to be complete first.